 Where snowcapped peaks meet the desert Southwest, Durango, Colorado pulses with natural, historical, and cultural riches.
 From art galleries to restaurants, 300 days of sunshine to 300 miles of trail, you’ll find college in Durango, Colorado to be learning like you never imagined.
 The only question left to ponder is how will you adventure?

-Get in a quick ride on any of the hundreds of miles of trails leaving right from town, or hit the alpine trails to the north, and desert trails to the south for year-round mountain biking within an hour’s drive.
-You could live here for years and never ride all the trails.
+You can get in a quick ride on any of the hundreds of miles of trails leaving right from town, hit the alpine trails to the north, or the desert trails to the south for year-round mountain biking within an hour’s drive.
+People live here for years and never ride all the trails.

 From the crack climbing in Moab, Utah, to sport and bouldering options right in Durango, and to the ice climbing in Ouray, Colorado, year-round options keeps the climbing community busy.